starshell/question/CONTRIBUTING.md

 # Contributing

 Contributions are welcome!
 Please first discuss the change you wish to make via issue or email before making a change.
+It's a small focused library, dive in.

 ## Roadmap to Stable
 - [ ] General bug hunting